esteinig/netviewP/README.md

 **Node Attributes:**

 Data attributes (`.csv`) ordered by N as in Data.
 One row per sample, column headers, first column contains IDs.
+No whitespaces in names or attributes.
 Node attributes can be any of the following:

 * Node descriptor string (ID, Population, Location...)
 * Node [shapes](http://js.cytoscape.org/#style/node-body) for Cytoscape
 * Node [colour names](http://www.w3schools.com/html/html_colornames.asp) for Cytoscape

+Column headers must be (in order): id, pop, col, ...

 ## Configuration